basnijholt/unidep/README.md

   - **Limitation**: While UniDep allows such build pinning, it requires that there be a single pin per package.
 UniDep cannot resolve conflicts where multiple build pinnings are specified for the same package.
     - Example: UniDep can handle `qsimcirq * cuda*`, but it cannot resolve a scenario with both `qsimcirq * cuda*` and `qsimcirq * cpu*`.

 - **Other Special Cases**: In addition to Conda build pins, UniDep supports all special pinning formats, such as VCS (Version Control System) URLs or local file paths.
-This local_dependencies formats like `package @ git+https://git/repo/here` or `package @ file:///path/to/package`.
+This includes formats like `package @ git+https://git/repo/here` or `package @ file:///path/to/package`.
 However, UniDep has a limitation: it can handle only one special pin per package.
 These special pins can be combined with an unpinned version specification, but not with multiple special pin formats for the same package.
   - Example: UniDep can manage dependencies specified as `package @ git+https://git/repo/here` and `package` in the same `requirements.yaml`.
 However, it cannot resolve scenarios where both `package @ git+https://git/repo/here` and `package @ file:///path/to/package` are specified for the same package.

 > [!WARNING]